rheber/mahjong/README.md

 # Mahjong

-Mahjong is a library of functions relating to Mahjong.
+Mahjong is a library of functions relating to the game of mahjong, particulary riichi mahjong.

 ## To test